Excidion/reproML/reproML/docs/structure.md

 This project was generated from the [reproML](https://github.com/Excidion/reproML) copier template.

+??? note "Guiding Principles"

+    + **Reproducibility is everything**:
+    You should always be able to reproduce identical results just based on the same raw data and source code.
+    Ideally you will never have to hear these words:
+    "Well, it worked on my machine."

+    + **Start small and grow**:
+    This structure will help you get a head-start when your are starting a project with just yourself, your laptop and the best of intentions.
+    But it will also make things easier when that project grows into a team with a cloud budget and great ambitions.

+    + **FOSS first**:
+    This project is built on top of free and open source software and this is by explicit choice.
+    New Projects should not be locked into a specific software vendor by default.
+    If your project uses proprietary software, go ahead - but I did not want to cherry-pick a specific vendor for everyone.

+    + **Minimal & flexible**:
+    In the same spirit, this structure is not intended to be rigid.
+    The intention is to provide a dependable foundation for your next project to build from.

 ??? info "Acknowledgements & Inspirations"

     The main influnces when defining this structure were the following: